Getting good comments on your blog is one of the hardest things in blogging.

 Blog commenting is an integral part of blog marketing.
 And when it comes to blog marketing, you get what you pay for.

-The result of any marketing activities carried out by you is proportional to the time, energy, and resources you put into making it work.
+The result of any marketing activities is proportional to the time, energy, and resources you put into making them work.

-So, if you want good quality constructive comments on your post, go all out and leave such comments on other bloggers’ posts too.
+So, if you want good quality constructive comments on your post, go all out and leave such comments on someone else’s blog posts, too.

 7. Reply to Every comment.